ibm-cloud-docs/FileStorage/index.md

 Up to 48,000 IOPS are available with a 12TB Endurance volume.

-While choosing the right tier of Endurance file storage for your workload it is key, it is equally important to use the block size, Ethernet connection speed, and number of hosts necessary to achieve maximum performance.
+While choosing the right tier of Endurance {{site.data.keyword.filestorage_short}} for your workload it is key, it is equally important to use the block size, Ethernet connection speed, and number of hosts necessary to achieve maximum performance.
 If any of these parts do not align with the other, it can have a significant impact on the resulting throughput

 ### Performance

-Performance is a class of {{site.data.keyword.BluSoftlayer_full)} file storage that is designed to support high I/O applications with well understood performance requirements that don’t fit well within an Endurance tier.
+Performance is a class of {{site.data.keyword.filestorage_full}} that is designed to support high I/O applications with well understood performance requirements that don’t fit well within an Endurance tier.
 Predictable performance is achieved through the allocation of protocol-level IOPS to individual volumes.
 IOPS ranging from 100 through 6,000 can be provisioned with storage sizes that range from 20 GB to 12 TB.

-Performance for file storage is accessed and mounted through a Network File System (NFS) connection.
-File Storage is typically used when the volume will be accessed by multiple machines simultaneously.
+Performance for {{site.data.keyword.filestorage_short}} is accessed and mounted through a Network File System (NFS) connection. {{site.data.keyword.filestorage_short}} is typically used when the volume will be accessed by multiple machines simultaneously.
 Consistent Performance volumes can be ordered according to the Sizes and IOPS in Table 1 and can be used with Linux operating systems.

 <table cellpadding="1" cellspacing="1" style="width: 99%;">
         <colgroup>